 Would you be interested in joining the Governing Body at Beths?
 Being a Governor is very enjoyable and rewarding.
 You would help to set the strategic direction, vision and ethos of the school, support the school in raising standards and help students to achieve their full potential.
 We currently have a vacancy in the following areas:

-In addition, we need to recruit two Appointed Governors.
-These Governors do not have to be parents (although they may be) and are appointed by the Academy Trust for the particular skills that they can bring to the Governing Body.
-At the moment we are keen to appoint Governors with a background in educational performance/school improvement, finance or law.
+In addition, we need to recruit an Appointed Governor.
+This Governor will not have to be a parent (although they may be) and are appointed by the Academy Trust for the particular skills that they can bring to the Governing Body.
+At the moment we are keen to appoint a Governor with a background in educational performance/school improvement, finance or law.
 If you have any of these particular skills, or you know someone who does, and might be interested, please contact me via the school office.